Tyler Allen: Move to North Carolina

 Allen relocated to North Carolina to pursue working in NASCAR.
 Allen was hired by Richard Petty Driving Experience as a driving instructor, where he traveled across the United States driving stock cars on some of the most famous race tracks in North America, including Charlotte Motor Speedway, Bristol Motor Speedway, Daytona Int'l Speedway, Atlanta Motor Speedway, and Las Vegas Motor Speedway.
 Allen worked with NASCAR stock car racing driver and crew chief Brad Noffsinger, who is currently lead instructor and head of driver development at Richard Petty Driving Experience.
 Allen supported Noffsigner's USAC Ford Focus Carolina Series team.

 ARCA Racing Series

-In late 2011 Allen went to work for Venturini Motorsports where he volunteered as a shop helper.
+In late 2011, Allen went to work for Venturini Motorsports where he volunteered as a shop helper.
 He was quickly hired and started work as a shop mechanic, fabricating and building race cars in preparation for the 2012 season.
-Allen was assigned to Crew Chief Billy Venturini as Car Chief for the 2012 Season.
+Allen was assigned to crew chief Billy Venturini as car chief for the 2012 season.
 Allen led chassis setup plate, pull down rig analysis and simulation, including wind tunnel aerodynamic testing.
-Allen was soon promoted to Car Chief working for Billy Venturini and driver Brennan Poole where they had a successful ARCA season with 2 wins, 3 poles, 5 top 5 and 15 top ten finishes.
+Allen was soon promoted to car chief working for Billy Venturini and driver Brennan Poole, where they had a successful ARCA season with two wins, three poles, five top-fives and 15 top-ten finishes.